val broker = SimBroker()

 A negative value for BuyingPower

 indicates a possible margin call situation.
-However, roboquant doesn’t interrupt the back-test for that.
+However, roboquant doesn’t interrupt the back-test if that condition happens.
+However, if the DefaultPolicy

 If you are interested in detecting these conditions, best to configure a metric that logs the BuyingPower at each step and evaluate that metric after the run.